Arthroscopy

 What is Arthroscopy?

-Arthroscopy is a minimally invasive surgical procedure that allows the doctor to diagnose and treat joint problems using a small camera and surgical tools inserted through tiny incisions.
-This procedure can be used for a variety of joint issues, including:
+Arthroscopy is a minimally invasive surgical procedure that allows orthopedic surgeons to diagnose and treat joint problems using a small camera and miniature surgical tools inserted through tiny incisions.

-• Shoulder Arthroscopy: Useful for treating rotator cuff tears, shoulder instability, or impingement syndrome.
+• Shoulder Arthroscopy: For rotator cuff tears, shoulder impingement, and instability

 • Patients suffering from severe knee or hip pain due to osteoarthritis, rheumatoid arthritis, or traumatic injury.